-- · Finance Committee
+- Finance Committee

 - Audit & Risk Committee

 - Scientific Research Committee

 The Audit & Risk Committee commissions internal audit to provide the Board and management with an independent objective opinion on risk management, control and governance.
-During the year ended 31/3/18 new Internal Auditors PricewaterhouseCoopers (PwC) were appointed following a competitive tendering process and they have completed their first year Report for the year ended 31/3/18 at the end of August 2018.
+During the year ended 31/3/18 new Internal Auditors PricewaterhouseCoopers (PwC) were appointed following a competitive tendering process and they have completed their second year Report for the year ended 31/3/19 on 15 August 2019.
 The Audit & Risk Committee consists of five, three Board members and two non-Board members who are independent from the Governance Board.